Thousands of Resources. Ready to help.

 Ford’s decision underscores the strength of the workforce within our state’s automotive sector and the bipartisan, Team Michigan commitment to winning the future of mobility and EV manufacturing here in Michigan.
 Michigan is competing aggressively to win every EV and mobility investment.
 We appreciate Ford’s continued vote of confidence in Michigan and their partnership on this economic win for our friends and neighbors, and the economic opportunity impact it will have across our state for decades to come.

-This latest investment is supported in part by the Critical Industry Program (CIP) through the Strategic Outreach and Attraction Reserve (SOAR) Fund, passed with bipartisan support and signed into law by Governor Whitmer in December 2021 to ensure Michigan could effectively compete for billions of dollars in investment and attract tens of thousands of jobs to bolster the state’s economy.
+Ford’s June 2022 investment was supported in part by the Critical Industry Program (CIP) through the Strategic Outreach and Attraction Reserve (SOAR) Fund, passed with bipartisan support and signed into law by Governor Whitmer in December 2021 to ensure Michigan could effectively compete for billions of dollars in investment and attract tens of thousands of jobs to bolster the state’s economy.

-Since 2016, Ford has announced nearly $10 billion in investment in Michigan, largely around electric and autonomous vehicle manufacturing, supporting nearly 10,000 new and retained jobs for Michigan’s manufacturing workforce.
+Since 2016, Ford has announced investments in Michigan totaling almost $13.5 billion, mostly around electric and autonomous vehicle manufacturing, supporting nearly 12,500 new and retained jobs for Michigan’s manufacturing workforce.

 Ford’s Focus on Michigan